Soumyaanoop/Health_insurance_cost_predictions_Machine_Learning_project/README.md

 ## Tools
 Programming language: Python

 Jupyter Notebook

 ## Data set
 The dataset used in this project contains records of individual health insurance policyholders, along with demographic, lifestyle, and regional information, as well as the annual insurance charges.
 Each row represents a unique policyholder.

 The columns are:

-age – Age of the primary beneficiary (in years).
+AGE – Age of the primary beneficiary (in years).

-sex – Gender of the insured individual (male, female).
+SEX – Gender of the insured individual (male, female).

-bmi – Body Mass Index, a measure of body fat based on height and weight (kg/m²).
+BMI – Body Mass Index, a measure of body fat based on height and weight (kg/m²).

-children – Number of dependent children covered under the insurance plan.
+CHILDREN – Number of dependent children covered under the insurance plan.

-smoker – Smoking status (yes or no), a major factor influencing medical costs.
+SMOKER – Smoking status (yes or no), a major factor influencing medical costs.

-region – Residential area in the U.S. (northeast, northwest, southeast, southwest).
+REGION – Residential area in the U.S. (northeast, northwest, southeast, southwest).

-charges – The actual annual medical insurance premium billed to the individual (in USD) — this is the target variable for prediction.
+CHARGES – The actual annual medical insurance premium billed to the individual (in USD) — this is the target variable for prediction.

 ## STEPS

-### step:1
+### Import
 To begin the project,first import the essential Python libraries( Numpy,Pandas) that will help us handle data and perform computations.
 To better understand the dataset and identify patterns,import Python’s visualization libraries like Matplotlib,Seaborn.
 Next import StandardScaler that standardizes features by removing the mean and scaling to unit variance.
 Then import regression algorithms from the scikit-learn library.
 To measure how well these machine learning models predict insurance charges, import evaluation metrics like mean_absolute_error,mean_squared_error,r2_score from the scikit-learn library.
 ### step:2
 load the dataset into our Python environment so it can be explored and processed. pd.read_csv() – A Pandas function that reads a CSV file and converts it into a DataFrame named 'data'
 ### step:3 Understanding Dataset
--> -> After loading the dataset, it’s important to know how many records (rows) and attributes (columns) it contains using data.shape.
+-> After loading the dataset, it’s important to know how many records (rows) and attributes (columns) it contains using data.shape.
 This dataset contains 1,338 rows and 7 columns.

 -> Viewing the first few rows with data.head()

 -> Checking column names and data types with data.info().

 -> Performing statistical analysis with data.describe()

 ### step:4 Missing values